 There was the “Aroma of Beauty” Art Conference 2021 in Tokyo to remember stories of hope and healing.
-Artists share about finding the “aroma of beauty” in our broken and devastated world.
+Artists shared about finding the “aroma of beauty” in our broken and devastated world.

 “Stars and Desert” Series

 The body of my work reflects my interest in human life as a journey.
 It examines our soul and explores universal experiences, such as emotions.
-It depicts light in darkness, beauty with its transient nature, and something larger than life.
+It depicts a light in darkness, beauty with its transient nature, and something larger than life.

 I have been creating the series related to stars, desert, and our lives since 2014.
 I found myself drawn to stars when I moved to Seattle from New York City one year before.
-Having had an opportunity to see the desert and the Milky Way with the naked eye for the first time in my life around that time, after moving from big cities like New York City and Tokyo, motivated me to develop this series.
+Having had an opportunity to see the desert and the Milky Way with the naked eye for the first time in my life and to feel awe toward God’s creations motivated me to develop this series.

-That was after I had experienced many consecutive unexpected losses: loss of my child, marriage, a finger, one-in-a-million case tragedies already twice by then, and many additional hardships.
-Life seemed unfair.
-It was very difficult and heartbroken.
-However, I was able to heal and recover each time rather quickly and felt at peace in the harsh dry “desert time” and thankful for what life has to offer.
+It was after I had experienced many consecutive unexpected losses: loss/death of my child, marriage, a finger, one-in-a-million type tragedies already twice by then, and many additional hardships.
+It was very difficult and heartbreaking.
+However, I was able to be healed and recover rather quickly each time and even felt at peace in the harsh dry “desert time” and thankful for what life has to offer.

-So, I wanted to share my perspective through this series as a visual statement.
+So, I wanted to share perspective and hope through this series as a visual statement.